 - fire (n.)

-PIE apparently had two roots for fire: *paewr- and *egni- (cf. Latin ignis).
-The former was "inanimate," referring to fire as a substance, and the latter was "animate," referring to it as a living force (see water (n.1)).
+PIE apparently had two roots for fire: *paewr- and *egni- (source of Latin ignis).
+The former was "inanimate," referring to fire as a substance, and the latter was "animate," referring to it as a living force (compare water (n.1)).

 - fire (v.)

 - c.
-1200, furen, figurative, "arouse, excite;" literal sense of "set fire to" is from late 14c., from fire (n.).
+1200, furen, "arouse, inflame, excite" (a figurative use); literal sense of "set fire to" is attested from late 14c., from fire (n.).
 The Old English verb fyrian "to supply with fire" apparently did not survive into Middle English.
+Related: Fired; firing.